-The approach to modelling domestic fuel use for the 2005 NAEI draws heavily on recent work modelling of domestic fuel use with Great Britain for the 2004 Local and Regional CO_2 Emission Estimates (King et al 2006) and updates to the core datasets underlying the modelling approach for Northern Ireland undertaken for the 2002 NAEI and under other Defra studies (Pye and Vincent, 2003).
-In adopting these new approaches and updating the core datasets, substantial improvements in the estimate of domestic fuel use, its distribution and estimates of emissions for all pollutants from this sector have been achieved in the 2005 NAEI for the whole of the UK.
-A summary of the improved methodology is provided below.
+The NAEI's approach to modelling domestic fuel use for the 2006 remains unchanged from the 2005 release (Bush et al, 2007).
+In summary this methodology draws heavily on modelling of domestic fuel use within Great Britain for the 2004 Local and Regional CO2 Emission Estimates (King et al 2006 and 2008) and updates to the core datasets underlying the modelling approach for Northern Ireland undertaken for the 2002 NAEI and under other Defra studies (Pye and Vincent, 2003).

+A summary of the methodology is provided below.

-Domestic fuel mapping in Great Britain.
+3.4.1 Domestic fuel mapping in Great Britain.